-- c.
+c.
 Transition of Individuals Affected by Maximum Age Limitation.
-When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one): - O Not applicable.
-There is no maximum age limit - The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
+When there is a maximum age limit that applies to individuals who may be served in the waiver, describe the transition planning procedures that are undertaken on behalf of participants affected by the age limit (select one):

+• Not applicable.
+There is no maximum age limit

+The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
 Specify:

-The participant remains in the waiver under the Aged group The participant who ages out in the Disabled (Physical) target subgroup at age sixty-five (65) automatically remains in the waiver under the Aged target subgroup.
+The participant who ages out in the Disabled (Physical) target subgroup at age sixty-five (65) automatically remains in the waiver under the Aged target subgroup.